chandlerzuo/alphageometry/README.md

+# This brnach is for
+Apart form generating random set of clauses that can be used to generate a graph that can be passed to the DDAR solver, we are defining low level statemetns in the defs.txt such that a simplified premise can be converted to a problem text.
+See the section below.
+Then if our translation model gives us a premise text we can feed it into alpha geometry.
+This however deligates too much load onto the translation module.
+Therefore we switched to branch nl_verbalization where we template the formal problem statement to generate fromal problem statement directly from natural language.

 # From premise to problem generating text
 The primise printed is often in a simplefied domain as compared tot he problem text Moreover we do not know how to build graph given a premise text.